 Fay: The confidence I've gained, and feeling like I can do more things - like hiring a segway at Center Parks.
 I always thought I was too big to go on one and have always talked myself out of it.
 But when I tried it, I loved it!
 We’re doing more fun things and enjoying living life to the fullest.

 Dale: I'm enjoying the activity side of things, like going for walks every night.
 I even bought hiking boots!
 We're making more of an effort to go out and see the world rather than staying in.
-I've done so many 'quick-fix' diets in the past, but the WW programme just works.
+I've done so many 'quick-fix' diets in the past, but the WW weight-loss programme just works.
 I've maintained a stable weight for a year.

 How do your friends and family feel about your WW journey?

 Fay: They love it.
 They’re amazed and impressed with the transformations.

 Dale: Mum always thinks I’m too thin regardless!
 My family has noticed my confidence shoot up.
 I watched videos where I saw myself hiding under big jackets, looking at the floor.
 Now, I’m more confident.

 How has your relationship with food and cooking changed since joining WW?